neerajsinghjr/dsa/study_notes/T001_Python.md

     milly.bark()    # Milly...
 Bow Bow
     snobell.bark()  # Snobell...
 Meow Meow

-    print(f"Is Milly is a Dog ? ... {isinstance(milly, Dog)} )
+    print(f"Is Milly is a Dog ? ... {isinstance(milly, Dog)}")
-    print(f"Is Snobell is a Cat ? ... {isinstance(snobell, Cat)} )
+    print(f"Is Snobell is a Cat ? ... {isinstance(snobell, Cat)}")
 ````

 -------------------------------------------------------------------------------------
 ### Q033: ABCMeta, AbstractClass, abstractmethod in ABC package;;

 #### BASIC USAGE OF ABSTRACT CLASS:

 Abstract classes are classes that are meant to be inherited but avoid
 implementing specific methods, leaving behind only method signatures that
 subclasses must implement.

 Abstract classes are useful for defining and enforcing class abstractions